magento/devdocs/src/cloud/architecture/pro-architecture.md

 -  The Integration environment architecture does not match the Production and Staging architecture

--  Do not use the Integration environment for performance testing or UAT
+-  Do not use the Integration environment for development testing, performance testing, or user acceptance testing (UAT)

 -  Do not use the Integration environment to test {{site.data.var.b2b}} functionality